 Do you have foot and ankle problems?
 Orthotics are customizable devices that can significantly improve your podiatric issues.
-At Foot and Ankle Specialists in Santa Fe and Las Vegas, New Mexico, the team of expert podiatrists offers high-quality orthotics for people looking to restore their walking abilities and eliminate pain.
+At Foot and Ankle Specialists in Las Vegas, Taos, Gallup, Santa Fe, and Albuquerque, New Mexico, the team of expert podiatrists offers high-quality orthotics for people looking to restore their walking abilities and eliminate pain.
 Schedule an appointment today by phone or online to learn more.

 Orthotics are devices that correct issues in the foot and the ankle.
 They look very similar to traditional and generic insoles, except that they’re made to uniquely mold to the shape of your foot.